Virtualization-projects/rancher-labs-wiki/How-Cattle-works:-Process-handling.md

 The process name defined in "spring-core-process-contexts.xml" can be used to identify the action would be taken when resource state changed.
 All the process handling logic is in _DefaultProcessInstanceImpl.java_.
 There are three places can be hooked in to process handling, which called: _Prelistener_, _Handler_ and _Postlistener_ respectively.

+Most handlers should expands AbstractObjectProcessHandler.
+The AbstractDefaultProcessHandler adds two things on top of the AbstractObjectProcessHandler for convenient:

+1. Sets priority to Priority.DEFAULT. if you don't set a priority it is assumed to be Priority.SPECIFIC which runs before DEFAULT

-The handler would mostly expands AbstractDefaultProcessHandler, which set process name which should match the action name.
+2. Automatically turns the classname in the the processname to attach to.
+So the class InstanceStart becomes "instance.start" which set process name which should match the action name.
 Mostly the Java class name should match the "ResourceAction.java" pattern, then process name can be set automatically.

 The core function of handler class is: